What We Do

 Screening doesn’t result in medical advice.
 Please remember that this is a research project, not a simple ‘check-up’, so the significance of some of the screening tests may not be available for several years.
 In addition, you cannot insist on being screened or buy a screening slot.
 ICHIRF is a research organisation, and cannot act as a drop-in medical clinic for current or retired athletes who have had a concussion.

-All volunteers will receive a copy of the annual report with details of how the project is progressing.
-The results of individual screenings will not be available to volunteers unless an unexpected adverse finding is highlighted.
+All volunteers will receive a letter with the results of their screening and details of the project results when they are published.
 In any situation where a finding could impact the current or long term health of the individual, this information will be sent to the volunteer and to their nominated medical practitioner.
 Volunteers who agree to undergo screening must sign a Consent Form allowing any adverse findings to be passed on to their nominated medical practitioner.
 Failure to grant consent will automatically exclude the individual from physical screening but will not affect their continued participation in the main research project.

 If you have any queries on our screening process, please contact us at info@ichirf.org or write to ICHIRF, 1st Floor ISEH Building, 170 Tottenham Court Road, London W1T 7HA.